theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 The idea is that increasing the ramp generator's input voltage will cause the capacitor to charge more quickly- something you have already experienced with the [interactive integrator animation](#integrator).

-Now there's just the question of resetting the ramp generator using the transistor.
+The next step is resetting the ramp generator using the transistor.
 There isn't an immediately obvious way to use the control voltage to drive the transistor.
-However, increasing the control voltage increases the slope of the ramp, so if the circuit were to reset the integrator when the ramp's output reaches a certain voltage then that could work:
+However, increasing the control voltage increases the slope of the ramp.
+We could add a circuit that watches the output of the ramp generator and resets it using the transistor once it gets to a specific output level:

 ![An illustration of resetting at a specific output level](../static/juno/reset-at-level.png)

 A higher control voltage would mean the ramp reaches the target voltage faster and therefore gets reset more often and leads to a higher frequency.

-To implement this the circuit uses a [**comparator**](https://en.wikipedia.org/wiki/Comparator):
+You can implement that kind of circuit using a [**comparator**](https://en.wikipedia.org/wiki/Comparator):

 ![A comparator](../static/juno/comparator.png)